Summer Savings!

 What is a profit and loss (P&L) statement: Definition, examples, and uses

-A profit and loss statement is a snapshot of a company's sales and expenses over a period of time, such as one year.
+A profit and loss statement is a snapshot of a company's sales and expenses over some time, such as one year.
 It shows company revenues, expenses, and net income over that period.
 The bottom line on a P&L will be net income, also known as profit or loss.
-The profit and loss formula is:

-Revenue - expenses = profit or loss
+Revenue - Expenses = Profit or loss

 There are many ways to format a P&L statement, but all versions include the same basic information.
 Sales are at the top of the P&L statement, while expenses appear below.
 The profit or loss is the difference between the two.